kwhitley54/Quickstart_abaco/README.md

 <ul>

-	<li>Available for both Linux and Windows based apps</li>
+	<li>Available for both Linux and Windows based apps
-	<li>Containerized software will always run the same, regardless of the environment.</li>
+	<li>Containerized software will always run the same, regardless of the environment.
-	<li>Docker containers isolate applications from one another and from the underlying infrastructure. </li>
+	<li>Docker containers isolate applications from one another and from the underlying infrastructure.

 </ul>